 Toronto Gardener Pleads Guilty To Killing 8 Men, Some Of Whom Were Buried In Planters

-Accused serial killer Bruce McArthur has pleaded guilty to eight charges of first-degree murder in Toronto, Canada, making a surprise confession one year before his trial was set to begin.
+Accused serial killer Bruce McArthur has pleaded guilty to eight charges of first-degree murder in Toronto, making a surprise confession one year before his trial was set to begin.
 Police say McArthur, 67, used his work as a gardener to dispose of his victims.

-McArthur was arrested in January 2018, suspected of killing at least five men, dismembering their bodies and burying them on a client's property.
+McArthur was arrested in January 2018 on suspicion of killing at least five men, dismembering their bodies and burying them on a client's property.
 Most of the crimes were "sexual in nature," officials said.

 The case set off an intensive search at roughly 30 residences where McArthur worked.
-Forensic teams found a total of eight sets of remains — all of them around one home.
+Forensic teams found eight sets of remains — all of them around one home.
 There, McArthur "placed some body parts in planters on the property and others were buried in the ravine adjacent to the property," according to court documents.

 Nearly all the men who were killed had ties to Toronto's LGBT community and to a predominantly gay neighborhood known as the Gay Village, police said.
-The first victim had disappeared in 2010; the last went missing in 2017.
+The first victim disappeared in 2010; the last went missing in 2017.

 In a court appearance Tuesday, McArthur admitted to killing Selim Esen, Andrew Kinsman, Soroush Mahmudi, Dean Lisowick, Majeed Kayhan, Skandaraj Navaratnam, Abdulbasir Faizi and Kirushna Kumar Kanagaratnam.